 World Edition is Little Passports most popular program.
 It is for children ranging from 6 to 10 years of age.
 Kids discover a new country every month and are provided with relevant hands-on activities as well as souvenirs from that country.
 A wall-sized world map and passport are part of the initial set.
 Sam and Sofia are characters that go to the country of the month with the child.
 In addition to all of this, children can access online games in the Boarding Zone.

 A suitcase with luggage tag, activities related to the country and culture (Big Ben 3D kit for England, Pyramid activity for Egypt), recipes to make based on traditional food from the region are just a few examples of what a kit in the World Edition might include.

-I’m thinking a World Edition subscription will make a great Christmas gift this year.
-When I showed an introductory video to my daughters, each got excited.
-My older daughter loves to cook so thought the new recipes would be neat.
+Little Passports makes a great gift at any time of the year.
+This program has gotten each of my daughters excited.
+My older daughter loves to cook so loves the idea of new recipes to try from around the world.
 My 10 and 8 year-olds love hands-on learning as well as collecting little trinkets from various places.
-Little Passports will be right up their alley!
+Little Passports is right up their alley!

 Need More Options?

 Little Passports has other options besides the Little Explorer and World Edition subscription packages.
 They also offer a USA Edition and Science Expedition options as well.